mcv-m6-video/mcv-m6-2023-team1/README.md

 But you have to take into account that you can change the path of the dataset in the .yaml files provided for each task.

 ## Week 1
+On the first week, the goal is to implement and understand the evaluation metrics that will be used in the next weeks.
+The tasks performed during this week are the following:
+- Task 1: Detection metrics.
+    - mIoU (Mean Intersection Over Union).
+    - mAP (Mean Average Precision).
+- Task 2: Temporal analysis using detection metrics.
+- Task 3: Optical flow evaluation metrics.
+    - MSEN (Mean Square Error in Non-occluded areas).
+    - PEPN (Percentage of Erroneous Pixels in Non-occluded areas).
+- Task 4: Visual representation of the optical flow.

+The source code and the report of this week can be found in the following links:
 - [Source Code](https://github.com/mcv-m6-video/mcv-m6-2023-team1/tree/main/week1)
 - [Presentation](https://docs.google.com/presentation/d/1tblLMqS2rwEGRwNK6NIIsIg-r4ZXQbJeovDwc3PPRDc/edit?usp=sharing)